Cajabamba, Peru: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and C. Take care to get the correct kind.
-Most adapters currently available are simply plugs and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types A and C. Check that you choose the necessary kind.
+The vast majority of adapters currently being sold are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most countries.

 Luggage scale to avoid fees